cloudmesh-community/sp20-516-246/chapter/ai-services-overview.md

 # AI Cloud Overview sp20-516-246 Rhonda Fischer and Sara Lam

 ## Why AI in the cloud

-A cloud provider is not necessary to build a machine learning solution .
-There are open source machine learning frameworks, such as TensorFlow, MXNet, and CNTK that companies can run on their own hardware .
-However, companies may run into issues scaling their workloads.
-Also , there are barriers to entry for bringing machine learning capabilities to enterprise applications.
+A cloud provider is not necessary for building a machine learning solution .
+There are open source machine learning frameworks, such as TensorFlow, MXNet, and CNTK that companies can run on their own hardware.
+However, companies may run into issues as they scale their workloads.
+Also, there are barriers to entry for bringing machine learning capabilities to enterprise applications.
 The specialized skills required to build, train, and deploy machine learning models and the computational and special-purpose hardware requirements add up to higher costs for labor, development, and infrastructure.

-Cloud computing can solve both issues and the leading public cloud platforms are on a mission to make it easier for companies to leverage machine learning capabilities to solve business problems without the full tech burden [@sp20-516-246-AIServ].
+Cloud computing can solve both startup and scaling issues and the leading public cloud platforms are on a mission to make it easier for companies to leverage machine learning capabilities to solve business problems without the full tech burden [@sp20-516-246-AIServ].

 Apart from offering the APIs and infrastructure, cloud providers are competing to build tools for data scientists and developers.
-These tools are tightly integrated with the data platform and compute platform, which will indirectly drive the consumption of VMs, containers, storage, and databases [@sp20-516-246-AIRise].
+These tools are tightly integrated with the data platform and compute platform, which indirectly drives the consumption of VMs, containers, storage, and databases [@sp20-516-246-AIRise].

 While enterprises are enthusiastic about the potential of AI, they also